udacity/create-your-own-adventure/english/learn_music/harmonagon.md

 Would you like to learn music?
-It's free and fun at using the [here](http://www.harmonagon.com) Harmonagon.
+It's free and fun using the [here](http://www.harmonagon.com) Harmonagon.